 You can check if you’re enrolled at VOTE NZ.

-You can apply for a special vote from 20 September to midday 12 October by either going to the Arapaki Manners Library and Service Centre in Manners Street or phoning the Council on 499 4444 and asking for the special voting forms to be sent to you in the post.
+You can apply for a special vote from 20 September to midday 12 October by going to the Arapaki Manners Library and Service Centre in Manners Street.
+It takes less than five minutes to be issued a special vote, and you can vote on site or take your vote away to complete later.

 You may be eligible for a special vote if: